Change the menu headings, language and text prompts, etc.

 - All other text, e.g. sub-menu headings, E2B menu entries, user prompts, F1 help menu text, various messages, etc. are set in E2B the language files. e.g. use this line in \_ISO\MyE2B.cfg file to change the language to Spanish:

 to use the \_ISO\e2b\grub\SPANISH\STRINGS.txt and F1.cfg files.
 Other supported languages are in separate folders under \_ISO\e2b\grub.

 - If you want to change the pre-set E2B menu text or prompts, you must create your own 'language' by copying the existing language files and then modifying them to make your own 'language'.
 See below for details.

 Main menu heading and menu help text

-Use the HEADPOS variable to adjust it's position (default = set HEADPOS=0000).
+Use the HEADPOS variable to adjust the position of all menu headings YYXX (default = set HEADPOS=0000).